graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Mutation

-If the operation is a mutation, the result of the operation is the result of executing the mutation’s top level selection set on the mutation root object type.
+If the operation is a mutation, the result of the operation is the result of executing the operation’s top level selection set on the mutation root object type.
 This selection set should be executed serially.

 It is expected that the top level fields in a mutation operation perform